Dark Western Blues

 Three years ago I lived in Lone Tree, Colorado and learned that the room I was staying in had been the site of a suicide.
 It resonated with me deeply — so I put myself in his shoes, because it felt like it could have happened to me.

-▶ Watch on YouTubeThis is an unreleased version of a song that was almost complete.
+▶ Listen on SoundCloudThis is an unreleased version of a song that was almost complete.
 It explores the heavier, darker roots of western and blues — with violin.
 Yes, violin, courtesy of the very talented Sage Cornelius, a great friend.
 Unreleased for a reason, but great nonetheless.

 Interested in booking Clayton Wayne for a show, festival, or event?
 Reach out through the contact tab and let's make it happen.